ccf-2012/tortitle/README.md

 # TorTitle

-A good title parser for torrent filenames.
+A title parser for torrent filenames.

 This library helps parse torrent filenames to extract structured information like title, year, season, episode, etc.